gabrieljones/Reflective/README.md

 - None - passes straight through eg 3rd segment left or right aka opposite segment

   Never reflects backwards

+## Setup

+- Players each choose a blink and detach it from the cluster.
+- Long press the blink so it becomes an emitter.
+- Choose prefered color by single clicking their emitter repeatedly.
+- Reattach the blink to the cluster.

 ## Game play